Do Unions Shape Political Ideologies at Work?: Data

 \section{Data}

 Previous studies have been unable to assess the political impact of unions at the establishment level due to a lack of matched employer-employee data for political outcomes.
 Campaign contribution data are uniquely suited to overcome this constraint.
 To ensure transparency in politicians’ campaign funds, contributors are required to disclose their name, employer, address, and occupation.
 The employer and location information allows us to link donors to the union election results of their employers.
-We are not aware of any other large-scale data on political behavior with employer information in the U.S. that would allow this link.
 Furthermore, we can use the occupation information to study the political effects of unionization not only on directly affected non-managerial workers but also on potentially indirectly affected managers and supervisors.
 In the following, we describe how we construct a new establishment-level dataset that links union elections to campaign contributions from employees.